mim-solutions/MIM-OCR/README.md

 # For Maintainers
-Building new version of the package: `python3.9 -m build` Uploading new version to pypi: `twine upload -r testpypi dist/*`
+Building new version of the package: `python3.9 -m build` Uploading new version to pypi: `twine upload dist/*`